shay-coder/network-intrusion-detection/README.md

 ![Model comparison](figures/model_comparison.png)
 ![Confusion matrix](figures/confusion_matrix.png)

-Random Forest wins — consistent with the well-documented pattern that tree ensembles outperform standard neural networks on engineered tabular features.
-Top predictive features are flow **timing (IAT)**, **duration**, and **packet-length statistics** — all measures of traffic *shape and rhythm*, none of packet *content*.
-That observation foreshadows Part 2.
+Random Forest beat the neural network in my results.
+Tree models usually do better on table style data because they ask simple yes or no questions on each column.
+The most important features turned out to be packet timing, flow duration, and packet size statistics.
+All of these describe how the traffic behaves, not what is inside the packets.
+That is exactly why the model fails in Part 2, where the attack is hidden inside the packet content.

 ![Feature importance](figures/feature_importance.png)

-## 🔬 Part 2 — Cross-day generalization (the honest test)
+## 🔬 Part 2 — Cross-day generalization

 No random split: train and test are entirely different capture days.